Howard County, Maryland: Demographics

-For much of the 1800s and 1900s, Howard County was a predominantly white and mainly rural county with a small population and little ethnic, racial, or religious diversity.
-Howard County's legacy of racism includes slavery, lynchings, and segregation.
+For much of the 1800s and 1900s, Howard County was a predominantly white and mainly rural county with a small population.
 In 1950, the population was only 23,000.
 Since the 1950s, the county's population has increased tenfold and has diversified into a majority minority county.
 Almost half of Howard County's population identified as non-Hispanic and/or non-white by 2017.
 Much of the racial diversification of Howard County came after 1967, when The Rouse Company designed Columbia to be a planned community that included people from diverse socioeconomic and racial backgrounds.
 African-Americans have lived in Howard County for centuries, with the African-American population increasing greatly after the 1960s.
 Immigration from Asia, particularly Korea, India, and China, as well as Latin America, has also contributed to Howard County's diversity.
 While historically primarily Christian, Howard County now has sizable Jewish, Muslim, and Hindu populations.
+As of 2019, 18,700 Jewish people lived in the county, making up 5.8% of the total population.
+More than 6,000 non-Jewish people in the county have Jewish people in their households.
+As of 2010, only 1% of Jews in the county were Orthodox, while one-third each were Conservative and Reform and one-quarter were secular or non-denominational.
+In the same year, one-quarter of the Jewish community were poor or financially insecure, 17% made less than $50,000 per year, and half made annual incomes of $100,000 or more.